chris-k84/LabView_TwinCAT_Library/ADS/ADS_Readme.md

 The Sample_SimpleContinuousRead.VI implements a similar program to the first 3, however the read elements are contained in a while loop, this sample opens the communications then continually reads from the target at 1ms intervals.
 The target is set to be a single value each read and a TC type REAL, if you need to test on other types the sample will need to be adapted, creating an array will handle oversample channels.

+5. Sample_EventContinuousRead.vi

+The Sample_EventContinuousRead.VI implements an event driven system, the standard Sync and Async reads are a polling communication which requires the full ADS comms cycle.
+This VI sets up a notification on a parameter inside TwinCAT, it then updates on change of the parameter, we can then stream data extremely quickly.
+The sample has a stop, once pressed the notification is released and connection closed.

 ## SubVIs

 There are currently 3 SubVI in the library: